Before You Buy a Skin and Coat Supplement for Dogs, Read...

 • Inulin (Prebiotic): The specific fiber known as prebiotics functions as nutritional support for beneficial gut bacteria in dogs.
 The beneficial microbes receive their necessary sustenance from Inulin which originates from chicory root to maintain a balanced microbiome.

 • Colostrum: The immune-enhancing properties of colostrum make it a powerful ingredient which scientists refer to as "first milk."
-The gut lining receives essential compounds from colostrum which helps maintain its health while the immune system receives vital support for dogs with allergy-based skin problems.
+The gut lining receives essential compounds from colostrum which helps maintain its health while the immune system receives vital support for dogs with dog allergy supplement guide-based skin problems.

 • Postbiotics: Postbiotics represent the current state of microbiome scientific research.
 The beneficial compounds and bacterial metabolites produced by probiotics become postbiotics which replace live bacteria in supplements.
 Postbiotics maintain stability while delivering immune-modulating effects which help reduce inflammation and promote gut-skin health.